Up to 1834

 The population falling within the Union at the 1831 census had been 14,340 with parishes ranging in size from Todridge (population 4) to Morpeth itself (3,890).
 The average annual poor-rate expenditure for the period 1834-6 had been £5,329 or 7s.5d. per head of the population.

-Morpeth workhouse was erected in 1865-7 on Newgate Street.
-The architect was Frederick R Wilson.
-The site location and layout are shown on the 1920 map below:.
+In 1865-7, the Newgate Street workhouse was rebuilt on the existing site to a design by Frederick R Wilson.
+The new layout is shown on the 1920 map below:.

 Morpeth workhouse site 1920.

-In 1913, the Guardians agreed to buy seven acres of land on the Grange House Estate on which to build a workhouse infirmary.
+In 1913, the Guardians agreed to buy seven acres of land on the Grange House Estate, at the north side of Mitford Road, on which to build a workhouse infirmary.
+Perhaps because of the onset of the First World War, the proposed scheme appears not to have been pursued.

 The workhouse buildings were used as county council offices during the Second World War.
 The buildings were demolished in 1951 and replaced by a telephone exchange.